 The Council's subsidiary companies' ability to continue as a going concern is dependent on their ability to generate profit in the medium term, where applicable, and/or the continued support of the Council.
-If cash support might be required there is a parent guarantee in place.
+If cash support might be required then parent guarantee can be put into place.